awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-datasourcetoindexfieldmapping.md

 ## Properties<a name="aws-properties-kendra-datasource-datasourcetoindexfieldmapping-properties"></a>

 `DataSourceFieldName`  <a name="cfn-kendra-datasource-datasourcetoindexfieldmapping-datasourcefieldname"></a>
-The name of the column or attribute in the data source\.
+The name of the field in the data source\.
+You must first create the index field using the `UpdateIndex` API\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`